-The most significant piece of my professional portfolio is Monroe on a Budget, a personal finance blog and website aimed at a southeast Michigan audience that I ran from January 2007-March 2015.
+One of the key pieces of my professional portfolio is Monroe on a Budget, a personal finance blog and website written for a southeast Michigan audience that I ran from January 2007-March 2015.

-It was launched at a time when The Monroe News in Monroe, Mich., encouraged its newsroom staff to work with our newly launched community blog network.
-I pitched a couple of ideas to get involved; and this one was immediately accepted.
-My co-workers were big fans from the start even though it was a few months before readership picked up.
+It was launched at a time when The Monroe News in Monroe, Mich., encouraged its newsroom staff to contribute to our newly launched community blog network.
+I pitched a couple of topic ideas to get involved; and this one was immediately accepted.
+My co-workers were big fans from the start even though it was a few months before readership noticeably picked up.

-Monroe on a Budget consistently ranked as our most successful in-house blog in terms of page views, and over time beat even our most popular community bloggers as the top-ranked site in the network.
+Monroe on a Budget consistently ranked as our most successful in-house blog in terms of page views, and eventually beat even our most popular community bloggers as the top-ranked site in the network.

-The website tracking stats I have recovered do not include late 2011 and most of 2012 as we had used two different systems and that time frame is lost.
-But I did retrieve data that shows a solid run of more than 20,000 page views a month from summer 2009-sumer 2011.
+The website tracking stats I have recovered do not include late 2011 and most of 2012 as we had used two different systems and records from that time frame is lost.
+But I was able to retrieve data that shows a solid run of more than 20,000 page views a month from summer 2009-sumer 2011.
 The peak month was October 2013 with 50,000 page views as I discussed the federal government shutdown and resulting impact on pocketbook issues.

 Along the way, I built up Facebook page fan count of about 1,500.
 My Twitter followers topped 4,000.
 My most popular Pinterest pin on a budget topic had 416 repins with a discussion of how much it costs to host trick-or-treat.